fabiosantoscode/env/README.md

 javascript already has.

-There is an environment (which is to say a javascript object) which gets extended in each and every function call into another object, and passed into the called function.
-The called function gets an object containing the environment of the above function, and it can add to it easily by declaring "stack variables".
-In turn, this function can call other functions and they will be able to use these values.
-When this function returns, the environment "chain" is shortened again.
-The above functions will not be able to access "stack" variables in the below functions, but the opposite is true.
+There is an environment (which is to say a javascript object) which gets extended in each and every function call into another object, which is passed into the called function.
+The called function can add to this environment to declare "stack variables", which are accessible there and in any function it calls.

+This function can in turn call other functions and they will be able to use these values and add values of their own.
+As functions return, the "environment" they used gets deleted, unless stored elsewhere, by the garbage collector.

+The caller will not be able to access "stack" variables declared in the callee, but the opposite is true.
 Just like in lexical closures.
-Unlike in lexical closures, a called function will not be able to mess with the caller's environment, because this is copy-on-write.
-But if you defined an object as a stack variable above, the object properties can be changed below and that change impacts above too.
-This is because objects are mutable.
+However, unlike in lexical closures, a called function will not be able to mess with the caller's environment, instead it shadows the variables created above (without deleting them).

+If you really want to expose variables to be changed below, you can declare an object.
+Since objects are mutable, their values can be changed below without shadowing or copying.

 How?
 ----